publysher/zoowizard-rdf/README.md

 zoowizard-rdf
 =============

-Manages an RDF repository for Zoo Wizard.
+Manages the RDF repositories for [Zoo Wizard](http://zoowizard.eu).

 The current version creates an initial RDF datasource for the http://www.zoochat.com/zoos/ list of zoos.